Metal Wreck Clean Up

 These metal wrecks pose potential environmental and health risks to Sint Maarten including:

 - Pollution from oils, fuels, batteries, and other potentially hazardous fluids or materials that remain on or within the wrecks.

 - Wrecked metal can provide breeding grounds for disease vectors.
 These diseases, such as the mosquito-borne Zika and Dengue fever, pose a direct health risk to the population.

 - Degradation of aesthetic value and loss of tourism and other business revenue.

-The aim is to remove wrecked metal from the streets and private property, transport the wrecked metals to designated decommissioning/storage yards, and decommission the wrecked metals with the goal of transport off-island for environmentally safe disposal or recycling from all eight districts of Sint Maarten.
+The aim is to remove wrecked metal from the streets and private property, transport the wrecked metals to designated decommissioning/storage yards, and decommission the wrecked metals.
+The decommissioned metals will then be exported abroad for environmentally safe disposal or recycling.